Longmont computer company posts layoff notice, 89 affected - News Break

 Longmont computer company posts layoff notice, 89 affected

-A multinational computer-technology company with an office in Longmont has submitted a layoff notice to the Colorado Department of Labor and Employment.
-Computer Task Group Inc., which lists Amherst, N.Y., as its headquarters, submitted information indicating that 89 people would be laid off beginning Aug.
-31. The information provided by CDLE did not give a reason for the layoffs, and a phone call to the company in Longmont was not returned.www.dailycamera.com
+LONGMONT — A multinational computer-technology company with an office in Longmont has submitted a layoff notice to the Colorado Department of Labor and Employment.
+Computer Task Group Inc., which lists Amherst, New York, as its headquarters, submitted information indicating that 89 people would be laid off beginning Aug.
+31. The information provided by CDLE did not give a reason for the layoffs, and a phone call to the company in Longmont was not returned.bizwest.com

 Comments / 0